-At SeattleCoach we invite mid-career executives who are already world-class at something else to join us on the journey of becoming great coaches and coaching leaders.
+At SeattleCoach we invite mid-career professionals who are already world-class at something else to join us on the journey of becoming great coaches and coaching leaders.

 Here's what it means when you see the "SeattleCoach Certified" Badge next to someone's name . . .